Episode 1 | Review Score = 4/5

 Episode 16 | Review Score = 2.5/5

-To read a more comprehensive breakdown of the series, have a read of our impressions for each episode by clicking the episode names above
+To read a more comprehensive breakdown of the series, check out our impressions for each episode by clicking the episode names above

 Split across 16 episodes, Memories Of The Alhambra is a well written, highly engrossing sci-fi drama, full of romance, mystery and action.
 Despite an overuse of flashbacks and a slow pace hanging over early parts of the series, this Korean drama is quite the rollercoaster ride and one well worth experiencing.
 Although it finishes on a bit of a controversial note, with many questions left unresolved and a lacklustre finale for our pair of protagonists, for the most part Memories keeps you engrossed and hooked from start to finish.